peccu/vue3-tailwindcss-template/README.md

     - Other defined on demand tasks
       - `bun run lint`
       - `bun run format`
+- Netlify hosting
+  - add `public/_redirects` for direct access to vue-router's each pages.
+- PWA
+  - for add to home screen.
+  - add `public/manifest.json` and add meta tags into `index.html`.
+- Version up reload script
+  - `public/vup.js`, `scripts/v.js` and `scripts/v.sh` implements auto reloading when new version has released for PWA (without reload button).
 - Some Tweaks
   - `bun`'s `package.json` parsing is not same as `npm`, so I updated the `.scripts.build` from `"run-p type-check \"build-only {@}\" -- "` to `"run-p type-check 'build-only -- {@}' --"`.
     - refs.
 [Spaces and quotes aren't handled correctly by bun run · Issue #53 · oven-sh/bun](https://github.com/oven-sh/bun/issues/53)